-I’m a law professor and I’m pretty busy so it took me and took around six months to get the readership to it to where I wanted it to be.
+I’m a law professor and I’m pretty busy so it took around six months to get the readership to to where I wanted it to be.
 My husband, who’s also a Parkinson’s disease advocate and blogger, and I decided to launch, a cause-based fashion label, TSM Originals to raise money for Parkinson’s research.
 Slogan T-shirts are so popular at the moment and my husband said that we could do something like that.

 We get the T-shirts from local vendors and have a pop-up shop at the barre workout studio in Orlando.
 We also sell them online, via The Shoe Maven blog and for each shirt sold, $5 goes to the Michael J Fox Foundation.

 Tell us about your favourite post on the blog so far.

 My favourite post is ‘The Ceremony: I do.
 Again.’
 My husband and I have been married for 10 years and we decided to travel to New York to renew our vows as it was a really special time for us.
 I wore a black dress by up and coming designer Raul Del Castillo.

 Talk us through a photoshoot day.